 - Providing feedback through individual and group conferencing as well as peer review

-- Fostering awareness of writing as an iterative process that includes drafting, reflecting, and revising
+- Fostering awareness of writing as an iterative process in ways that encourage creativity, risk-taking, and intrinsic motivation

-- Collaborating with university support services (library, writing center, media design lab, advising, etc.)
+- Connecting students with university resources (library, writing center, media design lab, advising, etc.)

 - Practicing community established assessment